Summer Camp FAQs

 Can my child be in the same cabin as a friend or family member?

-We make every effort to honor requests in ways that maintain the integrity of our “Friendly to All” emphasis on helping campers make new friends.
-Cabin mate requests are reserved for NEW CAMPERS ONLY.
-Each new camper is allowed one cabin mate request as long as they follow the proper procedures.
+We make every effort to honor requests in ways that maintain the integrity of our “Friendly to All” motto, putting an emphasis on helping campers make new friends.
+Cabin mate requests are prioritized for new campers first.
+Each camper is allowed one cabin mate request as long as they follow the proper procedures.
 We cannot accommodate more than one request per camper under any circumstance.
+Read more about cabin mate requests here.

 Do you offer 1-week sessions?